dahoum/Nursery/Practices/README.md

 # Practices

-Practices are the sum of processes and culture.
+Practices are the sum of Processes and Culture.

-Processes is the formal definition of the `Practices`and the culture is the way they are lived.
+Processes is the formal definition of the `Practices`and the `Culture` is the way they are lived.